-After you’ve set up your Oculus Quest, please follow these steps to install Virtualitics on your device and begin exploring your data.
+After you’ve set up your Oculus Quest or Quest 2, please follow these steps to install Virtualitics on your device and begin exploring your data.

 - Go to the Account Portal and login to your account

-- Scroll down to the Generate Oculus Key section and generate your Key
+- Scroll down to the Tokens and Keys section

 - Open the Oculus app on the phone that you used to set up your Oculus Quest